When you have a food and nutrition blog, people talk to you about digestive issues quite a bit.

 - Buy a lot of vegetables.

 - Plan meals where you can just skip the grains – stir fry without rice, a burger without a bun, soup laden with veggies and no pasta or rice.
 For a few days, that’s really not that hard.
 Gather some ideas into Plan to Eat so that you don’t forget to buy any of the veggies you don’t normally pick up.

 - If you want some bread-like products, don’t freak out about all the Paleo or grain-free recipes (or gluten-free ones) and ingredients you’ve never heard of.
-Buy one bag of coconut flour, found here at Tropical Traditions for typically the best price – it will seem uber expensive at first, but you don’t use much, maybe 1/4 cup at a time in recipes, so that bag should last you a while.
+Buy one bag of coconut flour (use the code STEWARDSHIP for 10% off at that site!), found here at Tropical Traditions for typically the best price – it will seem uber expensive at first, but you don’t use much, maybe 1/4 cup at a time in recipes, so that bag should last you a while.
 (Check out the coconut flour testing I did with three different brands.
 I also tested various brands of almond flour and almond meal.)